CMSgov/SMA-Endpoint-Directory/README.md

 ### [SMA Endpoint Directory](https://github.com/CMSgov/SMA-Endpoint-Directory)

 The Endpoint Directory provides a comprehensive listing of electronic service endpoints for health information exchange within the Medicaid environment.
 This resource enables systems to discover where and how to send information electronically.
 This was developed in response to the [CMS Interoperability and Patient Access Final Rule (CMS-9115-F)](https://www.cms.gov/priorities/key-initiatives/burden-reduction/interoperability/policies-and-regulations/cms-interoperability-and-patient-access-final-rule-cms-9115-f).
-It is structured after the [CARIN Alliance FHIR API endpoint directory framework](https://confluence.hl7.org/spaces/FHIR/pages/113672758/Endpoint+directory+implementations+and+frameworks)
+It is structured after the [CARIN Alliance FHIR API endpoint directory framework](https://confluence.hl7.org/spaces/FHIR/pages/113672758/Endpoint+directory+implementations+and+frameworks).
+For a more comprehensive lising of FHIR Endpoints, including FHIR Endpoints beyond Medcaid Fee-For-Service, please visit [ASTP Lantern](https://www.healthit.gov/topic/interoperability/investments/lantern-project)

 **Key features:**